+What is a core value?
 Every decision you make in your life and in your business is governed by your values.
 As business owners we sometimes forget that people buy from people – not from businesses.

 Customers and prospects are attracted to businesses and people within those businesses that have clear values that they identify with.
-Even more importantly, or at lease as importantly, your values make up the foundation for your goals.
+Even more importantly, or at least as importantly, your values make up the foundation for your goals.

 Sometimes our goals, or what we think our goals are, may not be congruent with our values.
 When you go against your values, the incongruence causes you stress, anxiety, and unhappiness.
 However, often our values are hidden deep beneath the surface.